johnashu/transfer-quickstart/README.md

-If your customer has made a payment in the past and has, therefore, already connected their bank to your application through Plaid, this is the overall process for making a payment:
+If your customer has made a payment in the past and has, therefore, already connected their bank to your application through Plaid, this is the overall process for making a transfer:

-1. When a user chooses to make a payment, the client calls the `/server/payments/initiate` endpoint on the locally-running server, passing along the account ID to use.
+1. When a user chooses to make a transfer, the client calls the `/server/payments/initiate` endpoint on the locally-running server, passing along the account ID to use.

 2. On the server, the application creates a Transfer Intent by making a call to Plaid's `/transfer/intent/create` endpoint.
-It includes data about the payment such as the user's legal name, the account they're using, the amount of the payment, and so on.
+It includes data about the transfer such as the user's legal name, the account they're using, the amount of the transfer, and so on.
 It receives back an `intent_id`.

-3. The server saves this payment information in its local database, storing the `intent_id` alongside the rest of the payment information.
+3. The server saves this transfer information in its local database, storing the `intent_id` alongside the rest of the transfer information.

 4. The server then creates a link token through Plaid's `/link/token/create` call, sending the `intent_id` that it received in the previous step, along